 - Theatre of Ideas – Introduction to European Theatre with a Costumed Live Presentation.

-- Refine your chosen areas of future practice, using the Creating Your Career Module.
-This asks you to take individual responsibility for finding valuable work experience-and writing an in depth report on the experience itself, the industry context and how it may have informed and expanded your plans for a future in costume or related fields (prop making for example)
+- refine your chosen areas of future practice, using the Creating Your Career module.
+This asks you to take individual responsibility for finding valuable work experience-and writing an in depth report on the experience itself, the industry context and how it may have informed and expanded your plans for a future in costume or related fields (prop making for example); and

 - Honours study